PulsarSwap/Pulsar-Docs/versioned_docs/version-v1/01-protocol-overview/02-smart-contracts.md

 [`Pair.sol`](https://github.com/PulsarSwap/TWAMM-Contracts/blob/master/contracts/Pair.sol)

 The `Pair`, which uses the [BinarySearchTree](#binarysearchtree), [LongTermOrders](#longtermorders), [OrderPool](#orderpool) have two primary purposes: serving as time weighted average market makers of two ERC20 tokens and keeping track of pool token balances.
-They also expose data which can be used to execute [LongTerm Orders](../02-core-concepts/04-long-term-orders.md).
+They also expose data which can be used to execute [Long Term Orders](../02-core-concepts/04-long-term-orders.md).

 # TWAMM